boardfish/dissertation/contents/0-introduction.md

 Escape rooms are physical, interactive experiences in which a group of participants must solve puzzles to escape a locked room, solve a mystery, or otherwise meet some goal in a particular timespan.
-They are a phenomenon that has existed since around 2007 [@nicholson2015peeking] that forms a growing industry.
+They are a phenomenon that has existed since around 2007 [@nicholson2015peeking, p.
+3, para.
+3] that forms a growing industry.

 The concept of an escape room is applied in a variety of forms.
 Most commonly, escape rooms are permanent fixtures on which maintainers might run several